MoustafaMamdoh/Retail-Inventory-Management-and-Forecasting/Database/README.md

 #

 <h3>  SQL Queries </h3>
-<h6>Some Essential Reports to monitor the overall health of sales, inventory, orders, and supplier relationships.
+<h6>Some Standard Essential Reports to monitor the overall health of sales, inventory, orders, and supplier relationships.
 <br>These queries can be Executed Regularly to generate up-to-date reports for Management Review.
 </h6>